Achievable logoAchievable logo

 Generic substitution

 Generic substitution occurs when a different formulation of the same drug is substituted.
-The licensing authority considers all generic versions of a drug equivalent to each other and the original drug.
-Generic drugs are cheaper than brand-name drugs.
-Unless the prescriber ticks the “dispense as written” box, the pharmacist can make a generic substitution.
+The licensing authority considers all generic versions of a drug equivalent to each other and to the original drug.

-For example, Rosuvastatin is a generic substitution for Crestor (brand name).
-A therapeutic substitution for Crestor can be Simvastatin, which is in the same class of drugs as Crestor.
+For example, rosuvastatin is a generic substitution for Crestor (brand name).
+A therapeutic substitution for Crestor can be simvastatin, which is in the same class of drugs as Crestor.

 Post-immunization follow-up